 - Begin by having a counselor in front of the group and one behind the group.

-- When a camper finds an animal he or she then must go to the back and wait behind the trailing counselor until the lead counselor says otherwise.
+- When a camper finds an animal, he or she then must go to the back and wait behind the trailing counselor until the lead counselor says otherwise.
 (This is to help level the playing field and allow all campers to be able to get animals.
-There is always those few campers that are really excited and possible a bit overbearing.
+There always seems to be those few campers that are really excited and a bit overbearing.
 They are the ones at the front of the group grabbing all the animals.
 Then there are the ones that are a little shy and like to stay near the middle or back who usually do not get many animals, if any.
 This is why we have this rule.)

 - Once the group gets to the end of the trail, turn around and walk back the same way.

 - The campers can pick up any animals that were missed (and there are always animals that are missed).